thomas-maurice/cryptchat/README.md

 # cryptchat
-The cryptographic Javascript chat client.
-Suck it, NSA !
+A cryptographic Javascript chat client.

 The aim of the app is to provide a **temporary** and secure channel of communication between two people.
 The conversation will be entirely anonymous and encrypted.